hqqxyy/msspl/README.md

 that are inherently difficult to recover from the low resolution image.

 Traing a MSSPL takes between five days and one week and only requires a single GPU.
-Denoising an 1024*1024 image from an optimized MSSPL takes about 0.12 second for our x4 model on a Titan Xp.
+Denoising one 1024*1024 image from an optimized MSSPL takes about 0.12 second for our x4 model on a Titan Xp.

 <img src="figures/net.png">